KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. Issue: No image found.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-NiceHash.js`: Replace it with built-in fetch.
+4. Warning: No LICENSE file.

 ## [MMM-Nightscout by bureus](https://github.com/bureus/MMM-Nightscout)

 1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-NINA by jalibu](https://github.com/jalibu/MMM-NINA)